LPeter1997/YoakkeLang/README.md

 # Yoakke Language and Compiler

+## Important

+For now, I'm focusing my efforts on the [Yoakke Compiler Infrastucture](https://github.com/LanguageDev/Yoakke), that aims to provide reusable components for compilers in .NET.

 ## Status warning: Early stage

 I'm still at very early stages of the compiler.
 I'm in university and this project basically came from one of my uni projects.
 I hope it will mature as my time allows, but please look at this as something that's very far away from being usable.